Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-Lambda abstractions are also able to *close over their envionment*: if the body
+Lambda abstractions are also able to *close over their environment*: if the body
 of a lambda abstraction refers to a variable that is defined in its enclosing
 scope (its *environment*), rather than defined in its parameter list, it is said
 to *capture* that variable: the lambda value now carries around an independent